Manufacturing Labor & Growth in Southern Virginia

 This concentrated community focus on developing a strong local workforce helps bolster the region’s stable, pro-business climate and directly contributes to why Virginia continues to rank as a top location for businesses year after year.

 STEM training at an early age

 Virginia’s commitment to fostering a strong workforce starts early, as young as pre-kindergarten.
 The focus on teaching a STEM-based curriculum (science, technology, engineering and math) continues through high school and beyond.
-Schools encourage students to explore STEM-enriched programs to prepare them for a future STEM-career in fields including advanced manufacturing.
+Schools encourage students to explore STEM-enriched programs to prepare them for future STEM jobs in fields including advanced manufacturing.

 Home to community colleges and higher education centers

 The Virginia Community College System oversees a network of 23 community colleges in Virginia, which serve residents of Virginia and provide two-year degrees and various specialty training and certifications.
 SOVA is home to Danville Community College (DCC), Patrick Henry Community College (PHCC), Central Virginia Community College (CVCC) and Southside Virginia Community College (SVCC).

 In addition, SOVA is home to three higher education centers, including New College Institute (NCI), Southern Virginia Higher Education Center (SVHEC), and the Institute for Advanced Learning and Research (IALR).